David-Harlap/ex1/README.md

 ### Wgraph  class
- This graph has private inner class 'NodeInfo' that represent node in the graph. each node has unique key, tag and info Srting that can represent something.
+ This graph has private inner class 'NodeInfo' that represent node in the graph. each node has unique key, tag and info (Srting that can represent something).

-  in the graph we have some methods like
+  in the graph we have some methods like Adds and deletes vertices from the graph.

-  you can create weighted graph
+                                         Connects vertices.
+And more ..

+  ### WGraph_Algo
+  the ALGO class Represents the algorithms that can be made using a weighted graph.

-the only way to add node is in the 'addNode' method.
+ Some of the methods in the class are:
+ Make a deep copy between graphs, check if the graph is connected, and most importantly look for the shortest way between different vertices.

+ The algorithm I used is dijkstra, you can see a short explanation of it in the "wiki" tab.

+ In addition, you can save and load graphs through the class.
+ I did it with the help of implements Serializable

+I used 2 websites to write the project:

 https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm